Skip to Content

 It's vital to take medications as prescribed.
 If you skip doses, the HIV virus can mutate slightly in ways that make the drugs less effective.

-Thanks to advanced medications, people diagnosed with HIV today can live healthy and full lives into old age.
-But you must take your medications and continue routine care.
+Thanks to advanced medications, if you are diagnosed with HIV today, you can live a healthy and full life into old age.
+But you must take your medications and continue to get routine medical care.

 Various resources and support groups can help you: